-3.2.3 Permanent HHW Facility
+3.2.3 Permanent HHW Collection Facility

-The County constructed a Permanent HHW Facility at the Benton Crossing Landfill in 2007.
+The County constructed a Permanent HHW Collection Facility (PHHWCF) at the Benton Crossing Landfill in 2007.
 This facility is utilized as a central aggregating point for all HHW collected from the County's Batteries, Oil and Paint (BOP) sites, temporary sites, and mobile events throughout the County.

-3.2.4 Temporary HHW (BOP) Facilities
+3.2.4 Temporary HHW Facilities (BOP only)

-The County maintains 6 BOP sites at County Transfer Stations.
+The County maintains 6 sites at County Transfer Stations that collect batteries, oil, and paint (BOP).
 The Town of Mammoth Lakes has a 7th location, at the Mammoth Disposal Transfer Station within the Town.
 These sites are utilized for the temporary collection and storage of batteries, oil and paint until the materials can be safely transported to the PHHWCF at Benton Crossing.